-- (a) Part-time Teacher Assistants will be paid for all hours worked. - (b) The rate of pay for Teacher Assistants is inclusive of vacation entitlement and pay. - (c) Any percent increases to the salary grid applicable to School District No.39 (Vancouver) and the Vancouver Teachers' Federation for the period September 1, 2016 to August 31, 2019 will apply with the same effective dates.
-Effective September 1, 2019, a 2% increase will be applied and effective September 1, 2020, 0.5% increase will be applied.
+- (a) Part-time Teacher Assistants will be paid for all hours worked. - (b) The rate of pay for Teacher Assistants is inclusive of vacation entitlement and pay. - (c) Any percent increases to the VSB salary grid for the period September 1, 2021 to August 31, 2025 will apply, provided that the effective date of each increase will be applied on either September 1 or January 1, whichever date immediately follows the effective date of the applicable VSB salary grid increase, inclusive of retroactivity.
+The following increases will also apply: